 In the year 800 Charlemagne was crowned emperor by the pope.
 He was the first emperor of western Europe after the fall of the Roman empire..
 He saw himself as successor of the Roman emperors and counterpart of the Byzantine emperors who ruled in the east.
 As such he looked back at antiquity and studied it.

 Since 786 the capital of Charlemagne's empire was Aachen1, which at this time was also known as 'nova Roma'.
 The local Pfalz included the Pfalzkapelle (palace chapel), the only remaining large building of Carolingian times.
-The Pfalzkapelle was a church that still shapes the core of todays cathedral.
+The Pfalzkapelle was a church that now forms the core of today's cathedral.
 The original building is perfectly octogonal in its center and topped by a dome.
 Around this structure runs a 16-sided a gallery on 2 storeys.
 The galleries are connected to the central hall through arcades.
 The entrance building of the church was decorated with original antique columns from Rome and Ravenna, which was an expression of the wish to renew the antique traditions2.
 The whole building is inspired by Byzantine architecture.

 In the long run the basilica turned out to be the prevailing shape for churches.
 This building type took its shape from the antique Roman basilica.
 It had a high, long nave with lower aisles on both sides.
 This shape allowed windows to bring light through the upper part of the nave as well as the aisles and therefore make the large interior brighter.
 The entrance or multiple entrances were on the narrow western side of the building.3 This entrance side had the appearence of a seperate building with towers and was often built on a square floorplan in the manner of Byzantine churches.
 This so-called westwork was used for instance for batisms and had a gallery on the upper floor from where masses could be watched.
 On the opposite side of the church was the apse, a half circular extension of the nave.
 In front of the apse the altar was located.
 This position opposite of the entrance immediately focuses everyone's view to the place of the religious acts of the priest.
 Usually this space was also raised a few steps higher than the major part of the building.